briEvans/in-mem-db/README.md

 # In Memory Database

 in-mem-db is a javacript implementation of an in memory database.
-It supports database [transacions](https://www.techopedia.com/definition/16455/transaction)
+It supports Basic CRUD actions AND fully supports database [transactions](https://www.techopedia.com/definition/16455/transaction) (BEGIN, ROLLBACK, COMMIT)

 ## SET UP